<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 All in all, Shopify Plus features make the SaaS platform ideal for smaller enterprise businesses that would like to save money by cutting out hosting and IT costs or mid-sized businesses that want to avoid the tech side of things to focus on growing their website into an enterprise-level eCommerce shop.

-The Magento Commerce 2 features that set it apart are its multi-shop and multi-source inventory capabilities.
+The Adobe Commerce features that set it apart are its multi-shop and multi-source inventory capabilities.

 • The platform supports businesses that need to manage multiple warehouses across the country, or even across the globe.